Fall of Goojacade

-The Fall of Gooja'ade (also written Goojacade, Gooja'adde or Goojaadde) was a major military engagement on 25 August 2023 during the Las Anod conflict (2023–present).
+The liberation of Gooja'ade (also written Goojacade, Gooja'adde or Goojaadde) was a major military engagement on 25 August 2023 during the 2023 Las Anod conflict.
 It involved forces of the self-declared Somaliland and the pro-unity SSC-Khatumo movement, fighting for control of the Gooja'ade (Gooja’adde) military base near Las Anod in the Sool region.
 SSC forces claimed to have overrun the base and seized equipment, a development widely reported as a significant setback for Somaliland.

 Background

 Las Anod, capital of the Sool region, has long been contested between Somaliland and local groups favoring union with the Federal Government of Somalia.
 In early 2023, violence escalated into open conflict after protests in Las Anod turned into an armed uprising.
 The SSC (Sool, Sanaag and Cayn) movement reorganized into SSC-Khatumo forces, seeking to expel Somaliland troops from the region.
 Gooja'ade base, positioned on the approaches to Las Anod, became a crucial stronghold for Somaliland’s military.